 Considerations and implications for MNEs

-- Competitive workforce: conduct a cost-benefit analysis to understand potential labour cost and availability, before deciding to hire locals or transfer staff to the new location.
+- Competitive workforce: Conduct a cost-benefit analysis to understand potential labour cost and availability, before deciding to hire locals or transfer staff to the new location.

-- Business ecosystem: a thriving ecosystem is vital for corporates as they can leverage on the network to increase their market shares and identify new cooperation opportunities with various business partners.
+- Business ecosystem: A thriving ecosystem is vital for companies to leverage in developing their target market(s) and in identifying new cooperation opportunities with business partners.

 DBS as your strategic partner

-About DBS Treasury Advisory and Solutioning
+About DBS Treasury Advisory & Solutioning

-Get in touch with us at [email protected]
+Contact us at [email protected]

 2(1) Wall Street Journal, 2021: G-7 Tax Plan: What We Know About the Global Corporate Tax Deal; (2) Guardian, 2021: G7 tax reform: what has been agreed and which companies will it affect?; (3) CNBC, 2021: Biden and G-7 leaders will endorse a global minimum corporate tax of at least 15%

 3(1) KPMG, 2021: Global minimum tax: An easy fix?; (2) Reuters, 2021: Explainer: What is a global minimum tax and what will it mean?

 4(1) CNA, 2021: Still too early to work out exact impact’ of global corporate tax reform: Lawrence Wong;

-3. Additional information links on Singapore’s competitive edge in the region
+- Additional information links on Singapore’s competitive edge in the region